Top Tips for Visiting the Mekong Delta in Vietnam

 Pretty soon we were clear of the city of Can Tho and following the course of a tributary of the Mekong River.
 Signs of developed life were becoming more and more scarce until eventually we started down a dirt track only wide enough for motorbikes.
 We crossed one bridge, then another, then another passing through several tiny little villages all hugging the sides of this little track.
 And then just as the sun was setting for the evening we arrived at our Mekong Delta homestay.

-Our host couldn't speak much English but we somehow managed to communicate with each other.
-He showed us to our room which was cute and basic and pretty much what we expected from a Mekong Delta homestay.
-We couldn't wait to spend the night here.
-He then introduced us to his family and tried to explain that they were making preparations for a festival that was happening the next day in remembrance of the life of his Grandfather who had died 10 years previous.
-He told to relax while they prepare our Mekong dinner.
+My host couldn't speak much English but we somehow managed to communicate with each other.
+He showed my to my room which was cute and basic and pretty much what I expected from a Mekong Delta home-stay.
+I couldn't wait to spend the night here.
+He then introduced me to his family and tried to explain that they were making preparations for a festival that was happening the next day in remembrance of the life of his Grandfather who had died 10 years previous.
+He told me to relax while they prepared my special Mekong dinner.

-Whilst at this Mekong village bar some Mekong Delta locals even taught me how to play a new game.
+Whilst at this village bar some Mekong Delta locals taught me how to play a new game.
 The game was played on a billiards table with only three balls.
 I've completely forgotten how the game went now but I remember playing a few games and being totally useless.
 They took great delight in watching me fail though so at least I provided them with some entertainment.
-After losing a few games it was time to return to our Mekong Delta homestay.
+After losing a few games it was time to return to the home-stay.